HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 })
 ```

 The Web Share API is supported by Safari (iOS, macOS), and Chrome and Edge (Windows, Chrome OS).
-It’s currently a [Working Draft](https://www.w3.org/TR/web-share/) at the Web Applications Working Group.
+It's currently a [Working Draft](https://www.w3.org/TR/web-share/) at the Web Applications Working Group.
 This is one of the first stages of the track to becoming a W3C Recommendation.

 With 566,049 (9.00%) desktop and 642,507 (8.58%) mobile sites, the Web Share API is the most used Fugu API.
 For example, the [beta version of the PaintZ app](https://beta.paintz.app/) allows you to share a drawing with another locally installed application via the save dialog.